naeemarsalan/acm-workshop/Stage-1/Readme.md

 # **Deploying Bookinfo to Your OpenShift Project**

-In this step, you will create your own project and deploy the **Bookinfo** application on the downstream cluster named **"dev"**.
+In this step, you will create your own project and deploy the **Bookinfo** application on the downstream cluster named **"local-cluster"**.
 Ensure you are logged into the cluster before proceeding.

 ## **Steps to Follow**